flemmii/FTCpp-SDK/README.md

 Remember you need to merge this repository into your own repository to get the latest updates.

+Also make sure that you have node installed, otherwise [download it here](https://nodejs.org/en/download/prebuilt-installer)

 ## Excluding the example from downloading

 If you don't want the example to be downloaded to your repository ever time you pull you can